lfit/itpol/developer-security-hygiene.md

   integrity of downloaded releases before integrating them into their own distributed downloads.
-- Free Software projects routinely rely on PGP signatures within the code itself in order to track provenance and verify integrity of code commits by project developers.
+- Free Software projects routinely rely on PGP signatures within the code itself in order to track provenance and verify integrity of code committed by project developers.

 This is very similar to developer certificates/code signing mechanisms used by